lob/lob-openapi/README.md

 [42crunch.vscode-openapi](https://github.com/42Crunch/vscode-openapi).
 A second
 linter will be added to CI, as a backup to Spectral.

+## Readability

+We use [Prettier](https://prettier.io/) to ensure that all our code follows a consist format for maximum readability.
+The repo will setup a pre-commit githook that runs prettier before each commit, and CI will check that prettier has been run.

 ## Future proofing

 As of January 2021, OpenAPI v3.1 is in [rc1](https://www.openapis.org/blog) with final expected any day.
 3.1 includes many [extremely useful changes](https://github.com/OAI/OpenAPI-Specification/releases/tag/3.1.0-rc0), including full JSON schema compatibility and the ability to extend discriminators with specification extensions.
 As we anticipate moving to v3.1 soon after release, we're working to minimize the changes we'll need to make.
 Some changes, like switching from `nullable` to `null`, are both unavoidable and easy.
 Others, like using `ReadOnly` and `WriteOnly` with `required`, can and should be avoided.